 Individual participants – anyone interested can volunteer to join the CCWG as a participant, regardless of whether they are members of any ICANN SO or AC or have been active participants in ICANN.
 Participants are expected to actively contribute to mailing list conversations as well as meetings – it is anticipated that the CCWG will at a minimum meet on a weekly basis via teleconference.
 Participants are expected to provide essential input to the process.
-Participants will be required to provide a Statement of Interest (SOI) as well as a Declaration of Interest ([include link when available]. .
+Participants will be required to provide a Statement of Interest (SOI) as well as a Declaration of Intention ([include link when available].
+Note, an intention to apply for these funds following the completion of the CCWG work will not preclude individuals and/or organizations from participating in the CCWG or subsequent applications for funding through whatever mechanism is decided upon as a result of the CCWG deliberations, but these intentions need to be declared as part of the CCWG transparency and accountability requirements.

 Mailing list observers – for those who are merely interested in monitoring the CWG's conversations, there is the possibility to sign up as a mailing list "observer" which offers read-only access to the mailing list.
 Mailing list observers will not be permitted to post, will not receive invitations to the various meetings or calls of the WG and will not have to complete a Statement of Interest.
 At any point in time, an observer can request to switch status to participant or visa versa.